outroll/vesta/README.md

 + Support for Debian 10 (previous releases are also supported)

-+ You can totally "lock" VestsCP so it can be accessed only via https://serverhost:8083/?MY-SECRET-URL
++ You can totally "lock" VestaCP so it can be accessed only via https://serverhost:8083/?MY-SECRET-URL
     + After MyVesta installation just execute:
     + `echo "<?php \$login_url='MY-SECRET-URL';" > /usr/local/vesta/web/inc/login_url.php`
     + Literally no PHP scripts will be alive (won't be able to get executed), unless you access the URL with that parameter.
 Thus, when it happens that, let's say, some zero-day exploit pops up - hacker will not be able to access it without knowing your secret URL.
 PHP scripts from VestaCP will be simply dead - no one will be able to interact with your panel unless he has the secret URL.